OliverRen3/Pharmacy-Website/README.md

 3. run the app.py file

-4. enter the local host url provided by the app
+4. enter the local host url provided by the app into desired search engine (or quick on the link)